jeffs/play-rs/README.md

-# Hello, world
+# Play RS

-This is my repo.
-There are many repos like it, but this one is mine.
+This is a repo in which I play with Rust.